Indoor Air Quality Sensor

 The Pressac IAQ sensor is also capable of acting as a repeater, extending the range of other Pressac sensors.
 To enable this feature, move DIP Switch 5 to “ON” and received EnOcean telegrams will be repeated.

 By default, Repeater Mode is disabled.
-If it is enabled, the sensor will act as a Level 1 Enocean repeater.
-Level 2 repeater functionality can be configured using Enocean Remote Commissioning described below.
+If it is enabled, the sensor will act as a Level 1 EnOcean repeater.
+Level 2 repeater functionality can be configured using EnOcean Remote Commissioning described below.

 Remote Commissioning Mode